Elmifarah1/Farah-Travels/README.md

 ## Responsivness

-I used the inspect/development tools in order to test wether or not my app is responsive across different devices and platforms such as laptops, mobile phones and also tablets.
+I used the inspect/development tools in order to test wether or not my app is responsive across different devices and platforms such as mobile phones and tablets.

 i conducted full tests on the following devices